.

 Roadmap to Graduation: The Grid

 Students in the College of Engineering follow a grid for their major.
-The grid lays out all requirements for the major and have been designed by the faculty to ensure time to degree.
-We know each student’s situation is different and academic advisors are available to help students adjust their grid to support their needs and goals.
+The grid lays out all requirements for the major and have been designed by the faculty to ensure students earn their degrees on time.
+We know each student’s situation is different, which is why academic advisors are available to help students adjust their grid to support their needs and goals.
 Please see our sample grids below.
 Individual course descriptions can be found in the General Catalog.

 Grids for students entering as Freshmen